jkimthu/growing-up/README.md

 4. 4B expectedGrowth - normalized to daily G_ave
 uses data structure from 3A and growth rate signals from 5A to plot measured and hypothetical time-averaged growth rates as a function of nutrient timescale

+0. Discussion: calculations of yield are found in script estimateYield.m